 You get care from "Plan providers" and "Plan facilities."
-You will only pay copayments and/or co-insurance, and you will not have to file claims.
-You can receive covered services from a participating provider without a required referral from your primary care physician or by another participating provider in the network.
+You will only pay copayments, deductibles, and/or coinsurance.
+If you use our Open Access program you can received covered services from a participating provider without a required referral from your primary care physician or by another participating provider in the network.